-The height and circumference measurements listed above are for the largest-known water oak in the Atlanta area.
-This tree is located on private property in Chamblee.
+The height and circumference measurements listed above are for the largest-known of this species in the Atlanta area.
+We had the privilege of inspecting this tree and nominating it as the Atlanta City Champion water oak.
+It is located on private property in southwest Atlanta.

 The water oak grows very fast.
 It fills out and is quite a handsome tree until it gets old.
 Then it tends to fall apart because of its enormous weight.

 The water oak often gets root and trunk rot.
 When its trunk grows to over 4 feet in diameter, it is prone to breaking apart.
 The tree sheds profusely, but mostly small branches.
 When the wind blows, there is plenty of kindling to pick up.

 During an ice storm, water oak is the first species of oak to drop live branches because the wood is so brittle due to its fast growth rate.